-Collectively, the Jump command, Index command, Directory command, Guide command, and Path command as described enable the user to quickly and easily ascertain the move forward or backward in the collection by selecting the 35 "location" of either the partitioned application presently displayed or the "location" of a desired partitioned application.
-"Location," as used in reference to the preferred embodiment means the specific relationships that a particular partitioned application bears to other such applications. and the method for selecting particular partitioned applications from such relationships.
+Collectively, the Jump command, Index command, Directory command, Guide command, and Path command as described enable the user to quickly and easily ascertain the "location" of either the partitioned application presently displayed or the "location" of a desired partitioned application.
+"Location," as used in reference to the preferred embodiment means the specific relationships that a particular partitioned applications bears to other such applications, and the method for selecting particular partitioned applications from such relationships.
 The techniques for querying a database of objects, embodied in network 10 is an advance over the prior art, insofar as no foreknowledge of either database structure or query technique or syntax is necessary, the structure and search techniques being made manifest to the user in the course of use of the commands.